Lewis and Susan Jenkins

 [Day 0.03.02]

 The wrong man padded along a smoky hall, gripping his .45 with both hands like they do in the movies.
-He wore a patterned shirt, a combat vest, and he had been shot at least twice.
+He wore a patterned shirt, a combat vest, and had been shot at least twice.

 A security guard faced him—hand on holstered Taser but with no vest or laser gun.